scottrigby/basekamp-next/content/events/loveland.md

   - src: plymouth_0.png
     alt: Colorful pixel art style map visualization showing multicolor abstract squares with large green grid area in center
   - src: hello-world.png
-    alt: Pixel art map visualization with colored squares scattered on a green grid background
+    alt: Pixel art map visualization with small area of colored squares scattered in the top half of a green grid
 dateRange:
   from: 2010-04-13T18:00
   to: 2010-04-13T20:00